OctopusDeploy/blog/blog/2022-03/opsera-integration-with-octopus-deploy/index.md

 ![Workflow visualization in Opsera showing Java-based project](workflow.png)

-This workflow represents a Java-based project: build source code through the command line → push artifacts to Nexus repository → deploy to IIS through Octopus Deploy.
+This workflow represents a Java-based project: build source code through the command-line → push artifacts to Nexus repository → deploy to IIS through Octopus Deploy.

 Opsera displays each step of a workflow; each step represents a tool and an operation to be performed.